zoomgoogle-drivestorage

 How to Delete a Zoom Recording (Safely, Without Losing It)

-You want one recording gone.
-A client asked you to remove it, or you're clearing space before the next session — and now you're hovering over the delete button, wondering if you're about to lose something you can't get back.
-Zoom makes deleting a recording easy.
-It's the "can I undo this" part that's actually worth knowing before you click.
+Deleting a Zoom recording is one click — it's the "can I undo this" part that's worth knowing before you press it.
+Maybe a client asked you to remove their session, or you're clearing space before the next call, and now you're hovering over the delete button wondering if you're about to lose something you can't get back.
+Zoom makes deleting a recording easy; recovering one you deleted by mistake is a 30-day countdown you might lose.

 What's actually happening